 Hartsburg’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Hartsburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Hartsburg does not have a public transit system used by locals to get to and from work.

 The education level of Hartsburg citizens is a little higher than the average for US cities and towns: 23.81% of adults in Hartsburg have at least a bachelor's degree.